notfb/palikeys/README.md

 ## ToDo / Opportunities for Contribution

-- Display an image of the keyboard layout below the text (do it with CSS? see http://jsfiddle.net/ferencik/EpnL3/ )

 - Write unit tests
 - enforce test coverage of at least 80%
 - Write e2e tests